Fix Hardcoded Prices in Shopify Markets (Liquid + money)

 grep -rn 'money\|exchange\|convert' assets/*.js

-Step 5: Test Every Market
+Step 5: Test 3 markets

-Using | money on a string instead of a number.
-If a setting stores “29.99” as text, | money may produce unexpected results.
-Multiply by 100 first to convert to cents: {{ section.settings.price | times: 100 | money }}.
+Strings instead of numbers.
+A setting that stores “29.99” as text breaks | money math.
+Multiply by 100 first: {{ section.settings.price | times: 100 | money }}.

-Hardcoding currency symbols in Liquid.
+Hardcoded currency symbols around the filter.
 Never write ${{ product.price | money_without_currency }}.
-The | money filter already includes the correct symbol for the visitor’s currency.
-Adding a dollar sign manually breaks every non-USD market.
+The | money family already includes the right symbol per locale.
+Adding a literal $ breaks every non-USD market.

-The Liquid | money filter is the single most important filter for international Shopify stores.
-Use it on every price, everywhere, without exception.
-For more Liquid best practices, see my Shopify Liquid Development Guide.
-For the complete CRO audit framework including international pricing checks, read the Shopify CRO Audit Checklist.
+The | money filter is the single most important Liquid filter for international stores.
+Use it on every price output, no exceptions.
+For deeper Liquid patterns, see my Shopify Liquid Development Guide.
+For the full audit framework including international pricing checks, read the Shopify CRO Audit Checklist.

 Frequently Asked Questions